OpenNebula/website/content/7.0/quick_start/try_opennebula/opennebula_evaluation_environment/provisioning_edge_cluster.md

 ![image_provider_create_step1](/images/fireedge_cpi_provider_create1.png)

 Click **Next**.
-In the next screen you can enter a description for your provider:
+In the next screen, you can enter a description for your provider:

 ![image_provider_create_step2](/images/fireedge_cpi_provider_create2.png)